Brennan Lee Mulligan: Writing

 Mulligan and Lee Knox Ostertag co-created the webcomic Strong Female Protagonist, which was named one of io9's Best New and Short Webcomics of 2012.
 In 2015, Strong Female Protagonist won an Autostraddle Comic and Sequential Art Award.

-In 2017, Mulligan joined CollegeHumor as a writer for Um, Actually: The Web Series.
+In 2017, Mulligan joined CollegeHumor as a writer and fact-checker for Um, Actually: The Web Series.
+His audition tape included an impression of Tim Curry eating pizza, which allegedly got him the job.
 In 2018, CollegeHumor's streaming service Dropout launched Um, Actually as a game show, with Mulligan continuing to write for the show until 2020.
 Mulligan was also a writer for several scripted shows on Dropout, including the Star Wars parody space saga Troopers, and the mockumentary Gods of Food.'
 In August 2025, Variety reported that Mulligan had "struck a new three-year development deal" with Dropout.

 In 2023, Mulligan was a writer for Foul Play, an interactive murder mystery series created by Andrew Barth Feldman and Alex Boniello.

 Performing

 In his twenties, he performed and taught comedy at the Upright Citizens Brigade (UCB).
 It was working at the UCB that led Mulligan to working at CollegeHumor, (premiering on December 14, 2017, with Who's the Real Cop?).
-He has appeared on, and is the executive producer of, the comedy panel game show Game Changer and the spin-off improv show Make Some Noise on Dropout.
+He has appeared on, and is an executive producer of, the comedy panel game show Game Changer and the spin-off improv show Make Some Noise on Dropout.
 He has also appeared on other Dropout shows such as Very Important People and Gastronauts.

+In March 2026, Mulligan was a guest in "Dungeons & Dealers" for the television series Ted (2024); Mulligan helped rewrite the episode on set.
+That month, Mulligan also appeared on the new web series Jeopardy!
+YouTube Edition as a contestant.